rlm8291/authorize_test/README.md

 * Set "AUTHORIZE_KEY" to the Authorize.net Transaction Key

 Flask Routes
 * /create - creates a customer
-* /find - find the customer
+* /find - find the customer and the payment profiles
 * /delete - delete the customer
 * /payment - provides a page with a token to redirect to the accept hosted page